 Required for all secondary majors who plan to student teach after spring, 2006.
 This course focuses on the design elements and delivery mechanisms of curriculum in the classroom.
 Students will develop competencies in instructional focus and assessment and the relationship between these concepts.
 The student will produce a Standards Based Unit of Study.
 Intermediate Block.
-Prerequisite: Novice Block primary grades, with an emphasis on the methods and materials which provide for developmental and differentiated instruction.
-Also included will be discussion of various reading philosophies, practices, and terminology; evaluation of instructional methods and materials; independent completion of a word attack tutorial for teachers, development of a literature focus unit; reading and discussion of children's literature selections.
-Advanced Block.
-Prerequisites: Admission to Teacher Education, and Completion of Intermediate Block.
+Prerequisite: Novice Block

 EDUC 388.
 Literacy in the Elementary School.
-(Fall only) (3) (Formerly EDUC 361) Education 388 focuses on the principles, techniques, and materials for the teaching of reading in the
+(Fall only) (3) (Formerly EDUC 361)